Logo

 --disable-embedded-perl --without-perl-modules \

-[Sorry. the host resources MIB is not supported by MinGW]
+Note: while the Net-SNMP implementation of the host resources MIB is not

 4.1.
 If you want to use IPv6 transports, add: